jschristie/docs/sources/deployment/linode.md

 # Linode VM
 As mentioned earlier that the Linode VMs come with a custom kernel and they are not compatiable with Gluu Server.
-The following steps will help you to update your kernel so that Gluu Server can be installed.
+The following steps will help to update your kernel so that Gluu Server can be installed.

 ## Update Kernel

-It is a good practice to check for the current version.
+It is a recommended to check for the current version.
 Run the following command to check for kernel version:

 ```
 # uname -a
 ```

-If the output contains the `-Linode` then it is a custom kernel and you have to run the following command:
+If the output contains the `-Linode` then it is a custom kernel and it is mandate to run the following command:

 ```
 # apt-get install linux-image-virtual grub2
 ```

 ### Modify Grub2
-After the installation of the new kernel and grub2, it is time to configure grub2.
+After the installation of the new kernel and grub2, grub2 has to be configured.

 Edit the file `grub` under the `/etc/default/` folder.

 ```
 # vim /etc/default/grub
 ```